Zuehlke/machines-code-people/articles/containerization-and-why-to-use-it.md

 ## Different environments, different dependencies and the highway to hell

-While differences between environments should be as small they tend to increase over time.
+Differences between environments should be as small as possible, but they tend to increase over time.
 Someone upgrades only the QA database for testing; someone applies emergency security fixes only to production because other environments are not critical.
 You find an increasing number of builds pass QA but fail in staging or production!

 Containerization can remove this problem as **whatever is containerized is versioned** and there are **orchestration tools** that ensure all dependencies are the correct version.
 Orchestration means that the app and its dependencies are deployed together as one coherent bundle.
 This way you can remove uncertainties for everything you can containerize.